teamputtygen/hn-docs/docs/researcher/docker-compose.rst

     ...

 This will show you a message and indicate that the installation is working correctly.
-It also will provide some pointers for doing more complicated (and useful) tasks.
+It will also provide some pointers for doing more complicated (and useful) tasks.

-You can also try something similar from the `Docker Compose Getting Started`_ page.
+For example, you can try something similar from the `Docker Compose Getting Started`_ page.
 Following the instructions there, you can deploy a simple web application that provides a welcome message with a counter of how many times it has been loaded.